2026 Players Championship odds, picks: Surprising predictions from model that's called 16 majors

 SportsLine's model simulated The Players Championship 2026 10,000 times and revealed its surprising PGA picks for TPC Sawgrass

-Xander Schauffele, Collin Morikawa and Tommy Fleetwood, all at +2200, are among the other contenders at The Players Championship 2026.
+Collin Morikawa is +2200, with Ludvig Aberg, Si Woo Kim and Ludvig Aberg all at +2500.
 Before locking in any 2026 Players Championship picks, entering any Players Championship Invitational one and done contests, or making any PGA DFS picks on sites like FanDuel or DraftKings, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.